Final Fantasy VI Review: The zenith of the Final Fantasy series

 Fun Factor: 9.5

-Overall Score: 92%
+Overall Score: 90%

 Letter Rating: S+

-I know I am harsh, giving one of the greatest games of all time a 92%.
+I know I am harsh, giving one of the greatest games of all time a 90%.
 But no game is without its flaws… but this game comes pretty damn close to being one of the most perfect games ever made.
 Final Fantasy VI is a masterpiece through and through, and the fact that this game was made (let alone on the SNES) is insane.
-While some sing the praises of Final Fantasy VII and say it is the definitive best game in the series, I couldn’t disagree more—Final Fantasy VII doesn’t even crack the top five Final Fantasy games for me, while this holds up as my seventh favorite game ever made.
+While some sing the praises of Final Fantasy VII and say it is the definitive best game in the series, I couldn’t disagree more—Final Fantasy VII doesn’t even crack the top five Final Fantasy games for me, while this holds up in my top 10 favorite games ever made.
 Even if you hate RPGs and turn-based combat, I genuinely think you can find something to love in this masterpiece of an RPG.
 This game will impact you emotionally, it will captivate you with its nonlinearity that outclasses even the most open-world games of the modern era, its phenomenal protagonists and villains, and it will prove to any skeptics that classic turn-based RPGs are something that should never be lost to time.
 Final Fantasy VI is transcendent—it’s one of those games that isn’t just a game but an experience.
 And it isn’t just an experience, but an emotional journey you will never forget.
 And for that, Final Fantasy VI should be recommended to anyone and everyone who likes video games of any genre, not just RPGs.

 Want to check out Final Fantasy VI and support our site without any cost on your behalf?
 Buy Final Fantasy VI at the affiliate links here :) The Steam version is my personal favorite because it has the most content and such, but since that no longer available, I'd suggest the GBA version first, with the Pixel Remaster as a distant second.
 But really, you can't go wrong either way.